Installation

 uv pip install .

-4. OR Install prerequisites and Build with CMake for development:
+Install prerequisites and Build with CMake for development:

 cmake -B build -S . -GNinja